HongyuanJia8/cse15l-lab-reports/lab-report1.md

 Once you downloaded the VScode, press"control" and "~" together.
 (The shortcut keys for mac and windows may be different)

+If you want to create a new terminal, you can press "control" + "shift" + "~".
 Let us start learning to use the terminal to operate the computer remotely:

 ---

 “ssh” is a keyword for remote access to a computer.
 Add the username  after "ssh".
+Your username can be found [over there](https://sdacs.ucsd.edu/~icc/index.php).Usually the format is "cs15lfa22**", the last two digit is unique.
+The full username is "cs15lfa22**" + "@ieng6.ucsd.edu".
 For example, this is my username
 ```
 ssh cs15lfa22@ieng6.ucsd.edu
 ```
+And then enter your password.
+Everyone need to set the password to activate their accounts.
+Here is a [Tutorial](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit) to set the password.
-And then enter your password, you will see this.
+Then you will see this.

 <img width="765" alt="Screen Shot 2022-09-30 at 2 43 35 PM" src="https://user-images.githubusercontent.com/88987127/193386121-d8b3f85e-0a51-405d-acd3-a11c4e1d95c8.png">